 Invoicing merchants and getting paid

 In the Experts Marketplace, experts are required to use Shopify’s invoicing tool whenever possible.
-Before you send the merchant an invoice you should have an agreement around the milestones, scope and payment schedule.
+Before you send the merchant an invoice, you should have an agreement around the milestones, scope, and payment schedule.
+These agreements might be outlined in your proposal.
 For the best merchant experience, you should break up larger payments into multiple payments based on key milestones.
-For instance with a small project you might opt to do, 50% upfront and 50% afterwards.
+For instance, with a small project, you might charge 50% up front and 50% after the project is complete.

-When you come to an agreement, you can create an invoice to send to the merchant from the job's page in your Partner Dashboard.
+When you come to an agreement, you can create an invoice to send to the merchant from the Jobs page in your Partner Dashboard.

 Include as much detail as possible in each line item.
 For each line item, you can include the specifics of the work done or time spent on the task, and whether it’s fixed price or an hourly rate.